strasys/controlbox/README.md

-# sensorbox
+# controlbox
-The Sensorbox is IoT device which logs datas on the wistcon cloud.
+The controlbox is an IoT device which controls processes and logs datas on the wistcon cloud.